okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/index.md

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" /><br>

-This guide covers the basic user sign-in request, which is the simplest of all use cases and is the first use case that you should try after you install the SDK.
+This guide covers a basic user sign-in request, which is the simplest of all use cases and is the first use case that you should try after you install the SDK.
+The flow diagram and steps describe how to build a simple sign-in form and how to authenticate the credentials.

 This use case requires the password factor.